jess/brownwebdesign/app/posts/2014-09-01-000000-independent-consultant-accounting.markdown

 email: jess@brownwebdesign.com
 ---

-I've been running small business now for <%= Date.today.year - 2008 %>
+I've been running a small business now for <%= Date.today.year - 2008 %>
 years and I think I've finally settled on a simple way I like to answer the key question...are we making money and if so how much?